amsikking/SOLS_PSF_data/README.md

 # SOLS_psf_data
-An example of PSF data and processing for the original SOLS microscope
+An example of PSF data and processing for the original SOLS microscope.
 ## Summary:
 A 3D matrix of randomly distributed fluorescent beads are embedded in a ~water refractive index gel and imaged at ~525nm with the typical SOLS setup (see **Details** below).
 The raw data is transformed back into the 'traditional' XYZ coordinates of a microscope, and cropped to form a rectangular cuboid (see **data_processing.py**).
 Traditional volumes are then fed into **PSFj** for analysis.